-St. Thomas School of Law students have studied abroad in many areas of the world, including: Chile, Germany, France, England, India, Netherlands, Greece, China, Argentina, Ireland, Mexico, Malta, Hungary, South Africa and Italy.
-If you decide to apply to an ABA-approved study abroad program, you will be assisted by the Assistant Dean of Admissions and International Studies, the Office on International Study, the office of Graduate Financial Aid, and the Office of Academic Achievement.
+St. Thomas law school students have studied abroad in many areas of the world, including: Chile, Germany, France, England, India, Netherlands, Greece, China, Argentina, Ireland, Mexico, Malta, Hungary, South Africa and Italy.
+If you decide to apply to an ABA-approved study abroad program, you will be assisted by the Associate Dean of Admissions and International Studies, the Office on International Study, the office of Graduate Financial Aid, and the Office of Academic Achievement.

-- Identify a program that you wish to participate in; click here for relevant information and St. Thomas forms.
-Confirm that the program is ABA accredited at www.abanet.org (click on resources for students.)
+- Identify a program that you wish to participate in; visit Study Abroad Graduate Programs page for relevant information and St. Thomas forms.
+Confirm that the program is ABA accredited.

 - Request verification from Associate Dean Joel Nichols (651-962-4827) that the program you propose will be applied as transfer credit to your St. Thomas degree – see ABA requirement above.
 Request his signature on the completed Course Approval Record.